Posted on 7 Comments

 via Best for Bride

-Although white is the most popular option in wedding dress colors, it isn’t necessary that you choose it.
+Although white is the most popular option in wedding dress colors, you don’t need to choose it.
 In fact, white wedding dresses became popular only in the 19th century, before which, brides wore dresses in different colours.
-So, if you aren’t smitten with white, pick any color that appeals to you.
+So, if you aren’t smitten with white, pick any colour that appeals to you.

 3.The groom shouldn’t see the bride before the ceremony